Corn Crop Planting and Harvest Seasons

 How Corn Prices Are Determined

 The key determinate of corn prices each year is the weather across the growing regions in the world’s largest producing nation, the United States.
-Other factors that contribute to price volatility in corn are ethanol prices, crop yields in other producing countries and the relative value of the U.S. dollar.
-The dollar is the reserve currency of the world.
+Other factors that contribute to price volatility in corn are ethanol prices, crop yields in other producing countries, and the relative value of the U.S. dollar.

 How Farmers Choose Which Crop to Plant